blaise-io/acelink/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 …

-Note: Don't share Acestream IDs or websites containing pirated content.
+Note: Don't share AceStream IDs or websites containing pirated content.

 **What I expected to happen**
 …